 • Japanese: Japanese Language School, India, the Japan Foundation in New Delhi, and the Mosai Institute of Japanese Language offer course in the language.

 It has been truly said that there is no age for learning.
 So widen your horizon by registering yourself to learn any of the foreign languages.
-If not in work, you will make that many more friends.
+If not at work, you will make that many more friends.